jscnewlf/jaqueline/README.md

 <h1 align="center">Hi 👋, I'm Jaqueline</h1>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jscnewlf&label=Profile%20views&color=0e75b6&style=flat" alt="jscnewlf" /> </p>

- I am a passionate learner and educator, driven by creativity and problem-solving.
-When faced with challenges, I always seek multiple alternatives before saying "no" to a task.
-I am highly sociable and friendly, and I never give up in the face of difficulty.
-I am not intimidated by tasks that require additional knowledge; instead, I actively pursue opportunities to deliver the best results possible. <br>
+Guided by the philosophy that "In the world of technology, nothing is impossible", I am a lifelong learner Passionate about sharing knowledge and exchanging experiences.
+Motivated by creativity and problem-solving, I face challenges by looking for several alternatives before refusing a task. <br>
+In addition, I constantly seek to promote a pleasant and motivating work environment.
+Encouraging the team and other employees to overcome challenges, contributing to a Continuous and collaborative learning.
+For me, there is no victory and success without the collective! <br>

 I have a Bachelor's Degree in Systems Analysis and Development, which I am currently pursuing at Estácio.
 Throughout my education, I have gained a solid understanding of various programming languages and technologies, including HTML, CSS, JavaScript, PHP, and SQL.
 I am also proficient in using Git for version control and have experience with ASP.NET Razor, MVC, ReactJS, jQuery, C#, Laravel, Bootstrap, .NET, SEO, NGINX, Node.js, VTEXIO, VTEX CMS, LINX, Liquid, Shopify, JET, and WordPress.
 <br>